 - Lead acid battery packs are dismantled so that the batteries themselves are able to be exported under the terms of the Basel Convention.

 - LCD panels are removed from LCD monitors and televisions (they contain a small amount of mercury) and go to a specialist recycling company.

 - Media such as as CDs, DVDs, and tapes are separated into paper sleeves, cases, and the actual media itself.

 - Toner cartridges are removed from printers and are either sold as functioning units or go to specialist toner cartridge recycling companies.

 Most of the recycled material requires processing by specialist overseas companies but there are some New Zealand companies that carry out a degree of processing.
 The companies that we trade in recycled materials with include:

-- Dominion Trading – copper wire granulation and lead acid battery recycling
+- Dominion Trading – assorted metals, motors, transformers, copper wire, and lead acid battery recycling

 - Bristol Metals – assorted metals

 - Kilmarnock Enterprises – CRT monitor and television recycling, and e-waste purchasing

 - Creative Junk – purchase of packaging and the supply of useful “junk”